kerenli/Cyclizability/README.md

 ## Installation

 DNAcycP requires specific versions of dependencies.
-It is recommended to install and run DNAcycP in a virtual enviorment.
+It is recommended to install and run DNAcycP in a virtual environment.
 For example, suppose the downloaded DNAcycP package unpacked as a folder `dnacycp-main`.
-We can install DNAcycP in a virtual enviorment as below:
+We can install DNAcycP in a virtual environment as below:
 ```bash
 cd dnacycp-main
 python3 -m venv env